CptNoobs/FractIQ/README.md

 ## Overview 🌐📊🔄

-Markets often appear chaotic, but hidden beneath the surface are repeating patterns and fractals that, when decoded, can reveal powerful insights.
+Markets often appear chaotic, but hidden beneath the surface are repeating patterns and fractals that, when decoded, can reveal powerful data-driven insights.

 This project is driven by my curiosity to see if those patterns can be harnessed into reliable, actionable strategies.
 I have an idea to build an advanced AI-driven trading bot that could leverage **Elliott Wave theory**, **Fibonacci levels**, **volume analysis**, **funding rates**, and **fractals** to execute trades.